kamanashisroy/shotodol/TASKS.md

 	- [x] Create jobs console command like in unix shell.
 	- [ ] Use fg,bg command to change or select target process.
 	- [x] Use https://en.wikipedia.org/wiki/Cell_%28microprocessor%29#Distributed_computing
-- [ ] Add a fiber priority feature.
+- [ ] **Add a fiber priority feature**.
 Let it add priority based scheduling in addition to current round robin scheduling.
 - [ ] Remove all the locks, lower the atomic operations.

 #### Packaging